ray-project/ray/doc/source/train/faq.rst

 .. note::

-    `FrameworkTrainer.restore` is different from `FrameworkTrainer(..., resume_from_checkpoint=...)`.
+    `FrameworkTrainer.restore` is different from
+    :class:`FrameworkTrainer(..., resume_from_checkpoint=...) <ray.train.trainer.BaseTrainer>`.
     `resume_from_checkpoint` is meant to be used to start a *new* Train experiment, which writes results to a new directory and starts over from iteration 0.

-    `FrameworkTrainer.restore` is meant to provide experiment fault-tolerance to continue an existing experiment.
-When using `restore`, new results will continue to be appended to existing logs.
+    `FrameworkTrainer.restore` is used to continue an existing experiment, where new results will continue to be appended to existing logs.

 My multi-node PyTorch GPU training is hanging or giving me obscure NCCL errors.
 What do I do?